 - Credit or debit card information, including account numbers and expiration dates

 - Deposit account numbers

 - User names and passwords

 Phishing scams can be difficult to detect because the fraudsters present themselves as agents of a financial institution.
-Please keep in mind that neither Sharon Credit Union, nor any other legitimate financial institution, will ever ask you to divulge this information over the phone or through an email.
+Please keep in mind that neither SCU Credit Union, nor any other legitimate financial institution, will ever ask you to divulge this information over the phone or through an email.

 Here are some tips to avoid phishing scams:

 - Do not reply to emails or internet pop-up messages that ask for personal or financial information

 - Do not click any links contained within an email that you believe to be suspicious

 - If you receive a suspicious email or phone call, check the validity of the message by contacting the business using a phone number you know is real